protocaller/ProtoCaller/docs/source/ProtoCaller.Simulation.rst

 :const:`ProtoCaller.GROMACSEXE` and/or the :const:`ProtoCaller.GROMACSMPIEXE`
 variables to the absolute path of the desired binary.

-A useful example of this module in action can be found :doc:`here <Examples.run>`.
+A useful example of this module in action can be found :doc:`here <Examples.Run>`.

 Module contents
 ---------------